 The Kosciuszko Alpine Way

 Mountains upon mountains upon mountains.
-Yep, the Alpine way is one helluva beauty and will set you up to witness picturesque valleys plus there is a heap of walking trails, fishing stops and even mountain biking areas for you to take advantage of.
+Yep, the Alpine Way is beauty incarnate and it will set you up to witness picturesque valleys plus there is a heap of walking trails, fishing stops and even mountain biking areas for you to take advantage of.
 This drive joins Jindabyne in the southern region of Kosciuszko National Park and takes you through the forests of the Snowy Mountains region.
 Grace yourself with a stay at Touchdown Cottages or go full alpine glam with a couple of days at The Eastern.